hrwatts/MATLAB_projects/README.md

 The SIR-COVID project allows one to fit a simple one-peak infection curve to the COVID pandemic data
     and predict a herd immunity.

+The gradient_descent project contains an algorithm for conjugate gradient descent method in MATLAB.